Principal = {

 Values

-This object represents a key value map, with both, the key and the value being of string type.
-Though, the actual values can be templated (see (Templating).
+This object represents a key-value map, with both the key and value being of string type.
+The actual values can be templated (see Templating).
 The contents and the variables available in templates depend on the configuration of the particular mechanism, respectively the corresponding override in a rule.

 Here is an example: